izaacyo/SneakersLoop/README.md

 *Link to the demo website* [SneakersLoop](https://sneakersloop.herokuapp.com/)

 Update: Heroku free trial has ended, and backend has been moved to Render.com .
-However, there are issues with CORS policy on Login that are about to be solved.
+However, there are issues with CORS policy that appeared meanwhile on Login and they are about to be solved.

 ## Technologies used